 The intent of Mathematics 2 is to encourage students to develop a positive attitude to the more abstract components of mathematics.
-Particular emphasis is placed on modelling and problem solving and the use of technologies and software to enhance inquiry and learning.
+Emphasis is placed on problem solving and modelling and the use of technologies and software to enhance inquiry and learning.

-Students wishing to study Mathematics B or Mathematics B and C in Years 11 and 12 must select this subject and will need to demonstrate an achievement level of a B by the end of Year 10.
-It is recommended that students who do not reach this prerequisite grade in Mathematics 2 should study Mathematics A in Years 11 and 12.
+Students wishing to study Mathematical Methods or Mathematical Methods and Specialist Mathematics in Years 11 and 12 must select this subject and will need to demonstrate an achievement level of a B by the end of Year 10.
+It is recommended that students who do not reach this prerequisite grade in Mathematics 2 should study General Mathematics in Years 11 and 12.